ljkrajewski/textgen-code/tests/08-load_handling.md

    - **Description**: Test an API by simulating a large number of concurrent requests.
    - **Sample Prompt**: ```Write a working demonstration in python of load balance testing of an API.```
    - **Test Code (Python)**:

-   Create a file named `locustfile.py` with the following content:

    ```python
    # Load Balance Testing of an API